Codebear98/PhoneNumbersNormaliser/README.md

 - anayse and normalize the phone numbers with detected country code
 - display final result

-This project demonstrates the use of MVP, BDD, application of Blocks programming, Code style enforcement etc.
+This project demonstrates the use of
+- usage of PNPhoneNumberAnalyser
+- Model-View-Presenter architecture
+- Behaviour driven development with kiwi-BDD testing framework
+- autolayout (pure code approach)
+- Code style enforcement etc.

 ### How do I get set up? ###